HusamMorra/redzoneframes/docs/frontend-overview.md

 # Front-End Documentation

 This document explains the front-end structure of my website, what pages exist, how they're organized, and the design decisions behind the look and feel.
+Anytime you see a file name, you can place it after http://morrah.myweb.cs.uwindsor.ca/redzoneframes/ to see the live site.

 ## Design